seascapenetwork/seascape-js/README.md

 There are example projects inside the test to see how to update the smartcontract address in the frameworks.

 ## Hardhat framework
-The upload of the smartcontract in hardhat framework test is located as a sub project inside the `test/hardhat-project` directory.
-It should have the `.env` setted up based on the `.example.env`.
+The upload of the smartcontract in the hardhat framework test is located as a sub-project inside the `test/hardhat-project` directory.
+It should have the `.env` set up based on the `.example.env`.

 ## Truffle framework
-In the truffle, the better way to deploy the smartcontracts is using the `truffle migrate` instead the `truffle deploy`.
+In the truffle, the better way to deploy the smartcontracts is using the `truffle migrate` instead of the `truffle deploy`.
 So `seascape` SDK is built for that.
 Truffle uses the Javascript example.
-Therefore to test the updating the CDN after truffle migration, we should first compile the typescript source code to the javascript module.
+Therefore to test the updating of the CDN after truffle migration, we should first compile the typescript source code to the javascript module.
 Then to run the migration with CDN update inside the test, change the terminal's directory to the `truffle-project`:

 ```bash